 Inside or Out?

 Is the banner going inside or outside?
-Inside banners only need tabs or grommets but if the banner is going outside you are going to want additional support around the banner edges.
-Typically, as mentioned above, double sided hemming tape is used to fold all four edges of the banner, then a grommet is punched in the corners.
-Hemming double sided tape takes time and can be another hassle when trying to line up the fold.
-We offer a single sided banner Hem tape called PowerTape that is made of a super strong film.
+Inside banners only need tabs or grommets, but if the banner goes outside, you will want additional support around the banner edges.
+Typically, double-sided hemming tape is used to fold all four edges of the banner, and then a grommet is punched in the corners.
+Hemming double-sided tape takes time and can be another hassle when trying to line up the fold.
+We offer a single-sided banner Hem tape called PowerTape, made of a super strong film.
 PowerTape is simple to use.
-Just apply it to the back of the banner along the top and bottom edges, use a Banner Ups PowerPunch to punch the hole, and you’re done, no folding needed!
+Just apply it to the back of the banner along the top and bottom edges, use a Banner Ups PowerPunch to punch the hole, and you’re done.
+No folding needed!
 In three minutes, your super-strong banner is ready to hang.
 Someone get some rope!
-It’s time to move on to your next profitable job, now that this one is in the books!
+It’s time to move on to your next profitable job now that this one is in the books!

-It’s that easy!
-If you have any questions about using any Banner Ups product please contact 1-800-869-9601 or email us at firstname.lastname@example.org.
+At the end of the day, most people find that grommets require a significant investment of time and equipment to install.
+And the bad news is, they often still fail.
+With the Banners Ups method, banner have never been easier to hang!
+If you have any questions about using any Banner Ups products, please contact 1-800-869-9601 or email us at firstname.lastname@example.org.
 Now get out there and hang those banners!